 Batteries allowed and prohibited in carry-on and checked bags

 Here is a list of the batteries that are allowed and prohibited in carry-on and checked bags.

 The batteries allowed in carry-on bags include dry cell alkaline batteries consisting of your typical AA batteries as well as AAA, C, D, 9-volt, and button-sized cells.
 These are the disposable, one-use batteries that power the most common small electrical or electronic items.

 Dry cell rechargeable batteries such as Nickel Metal Hydride (NMH) and Nickel Cadmium (NiCad), are also allowed.
-These kinds of batteries are what are generally used in flashlights or common electronic devices.
-These types of batteries are allowed onboard the aircraft.
+These kinds of batteries are generally used in flashlights or common electronic devices.

 The risk of fire that these batteries pose is relatively small compared to lithium batteries.
 However, despite this, they should still be either installed in the device or safely packed in their original packaging from the store.